-The perfect time to sow native milkweed outdoors is right when Mother Nature does it, in the fall!
+The perfect time to sow native milkweed as well as other native perennials outdoors is right when Mother Nature does it, in the fall!
 Exposure to cold temperatures and moist conditions during winter will stimulate germination.
 Spring planting is also possible but artificial stratification of the seed is recommended to enhance germination.
 (Click here to read how to plant milkweed in the spring.)

 Prepare the Soil